Beast (Disney character): Cameos

 Beast, along with Belle and Chip, appeared at the 64th Academy Awards as presenters for Best Animated Short Feature.

 Beast appeared in the animated television series House of Mouse and its direct-to-video films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

 In 2023, Beast made an appearance in the short, Once Upon a Studio.

 Stage musical

 The Beast appears in the Broadway musical adaptation of Disney's Beauty and the Beast, originally portrayed by Terrence Mann.
 For his performance, Mann received a nomination for the Tony Award for Best Actor in a Musical.
 Other actors who have taken on the role include Jeff McCarthy (1995-1997, & 2004), Chuck Wagner (1997), James Barbour (1998-1999), and Steve Blanchard (1999-2007).

 Alasdair Harvey originated the role on the West End.
 Other actors who played the role include John Barrowman and Earl Carpenter (who was in the closing cast of the original production), and Shaq Taylor who played the role in the revival.
-Other notable actors who’ve taken on the role include Steve Barton and Ethan Freeman who played the role in the original Austrian production in Vienna.
+Other notable actors who have taken on the role include Steve Barton and Ethan Freeman who played the role in the original Austrian production in Vienna.